erzk/phd-thesis/README.md

 3. The files are saved in the L0n folders in the current Matlab folder.

 ## Create Grand Averages:
-1. Create new folders with the relevant txt files
+1. Create new folders with the relevant txt files - use `copy_all_type.bat`
 2. Run `makeGA.m` (modify the source folder) - type `makeGA` on the command line

 ## Run FFT